dom1torii/yet-another-server-picker/README.md

 ## Planned features

-- Support linux firewall utils other than iptables
 - Toggle between blocking/allowing servers instead of just allowing
 - Global/China version switch
 - Settings and config file

 ## Notes

-On linux, only `iptables` is currently supported.
-Working on making `ufw` and `nftables` work too.

 The tool is not fully accurate and sometimes will connect you to server that are **routed** through the server you chose.
 Its also possible that you wont find the server you selected.